John M. Ryan: Legal career

 Ryan began his career as an intern in the Queens District Attorney's office in June 1972.
 On his graduation from law school, he was hired as a criminal investigator and then as an assistant district attorney when he was admitted to the bar in February 1975.
 He was the prosecutor in charge of investigating the 1975 LaGuardia Airport bombing and, in 1977, participated in the arraignment of serial killer David Berkowitz.
 In 1978, he investigated and assisted in the prosecution of FALN member William Morales on weapons charges.
-In 1979, shortly after being promoted to Deputy Chief of the Homicide Investigations Bureau, he resigned to serve as an assistant state attorney general under Robert Abrams.
+In 1979, shortly after being promoted to deputy chief of the Homicide Investigations Bureau, he resigned to serve as an assistant state attorney general under Robert Abrams.

-While with the Attorney General's Office, Ryan worked as Chief of the Tax Division of the Special Prosecutions Bureau, Deputy Chief of the Criminal Prosecutions Bureau and then Assistant Attorney General-In-Charge of the Criminal Prosecutions Bureau.
+While with the attorney general's office, Ryan worked as chief of the Tax Division of the Special Prosecutions Bureau, deputy chief of the Criminal Prosecutions Bureau, and then as Assistant Attorney General-In-Charge of the Criminal Prosecutions Bureau.
 He had various special assignments including serving as a Special Assistant United States Attorney in both the Southern and Eastern Districts of New York.
 In 1988, after Abrams was appointed special prosecutor in the Tawana Brawley case by Mario Cuomo, Ryan was designated to lead the grand jury investigation.
 In this capacity, he frequently drew the ire of Al Sharpton, who likened him to a storm trooper and falsely accused him of kicking a blind man in a scuffle with demonstrators.

 After Richard Brown was appointed to head the Queens District Attorney's Office in 1991, following John J. Santucci's resignation, Ryan returned to work there.
-Ryan was appointed Chief Assistant District Attorney in 1997, second-in-command to Brown, a position he would stay in for 22 years.
+Ryan was appointed chief assistant district attorney in 1997, second-in-command to Brown, a position he would stay in for 22 years.

 On March 7, 2019, Brown announced he would step down for health reasons on June 1 and designated Ryan as his successor.
 Ryan took office early when Brown died in May.
-A political independent, Ryan defended his office amid criticism raised during that year's District Attorney election campaign from criminal justice reform advocates.
+A political independent, Ryan defended his office amid criticism raised during that year's district attorney election campaign from criminal justice reform advocates.
 He clashed with the eventual election winner, borough president Melinda Katz, on her decision to eliminate cash bail, joining with Staten Island District Attorney Michael McMahon to criticize the move.
 He retired after Katz took office at the beginning of 2020.